waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Positional Verification after Long Paths:** After executing a long, uninterrupted path, I must always verify my final `(x, y)` coordinates against the Game State Information.
 A path failing midway can cause my perceived position to become desynchronized from my actual position, leading to subsequent navigation errors.
 - **Data Hygiene:** When creating map markers, I must ensure they are linked to the correct object_id and have accurate labels, including the correct trainer type.
 Failure to do so degrades the quality of my map data and leads to confusion.
 - **Interaction Loops:** If repeated, varied interaction with an NPC (e.g., from different directions, or testing line-of-sight) yields no new result, they are likely non-interactive for progression or have already served their purpose.
 I must abandon the interaction and explore other options to avoid wasting time in a loop.
+- **Positional Hallucination:** I must be extremely careful about my perceived location.
+If a path fails or the game state seems contradictory, my first assumption should be that I have hallucinated my position, not that the game or my tools are broken.
+I must always verify my `(x, y)` and `map_id` against the Game State Information before making critical navigation decisions.